laravel/docs/authentication.md

 <a name="included-views"></a>
 ### Views

-As mentioned in the previous section, the `laravel/ui` package's `php artisan ui vue --auth` command will create all of the views you need for authentication and place them in the `resources/views/auth` directory.
+As mentioned in the previous section, the `laravel/ui` package's `php artisan ui:auth` command will create all of the views you need for authentication and place them in the `resources/views/auth` directory.

 The `ui` command will also create a `resources/views/layouts` directory containing a base layout for your application.
 All of these views use the Bootstrap CSS framework, but you are free to customize them however you wish.